Our iPhone 12 vs iPhone 11 comparison should come in handy you're considering an upgrade or if you're just deciding between the two flagships.

 iPhone 12 vs iPhone 11: 5G vs 4G

 While the iPhone 11 series was strictly 4G only, all four iPhone 12 models employ 5G connectivity.
-And that's not only for the nationwide, sub-6GHz 5G networks AT&T and T-Mobile have launched; all iPhone 12 variants are also equipped for millimeter-wave (mmWave) 5G, too, which will grant you exceptionally fast data speed in urban areas, up to 3.5Gbps in optimal conditions, according to Apple.
+And that's not only for the nationwide, sub-6GHz 5G networks.
+All iPhone 12 variants are also equipped for millimeter-wave (mmWave) 5G, too, which will grant you exceptionally fast data speed in urban areas, up to 3.5Gbps in optimal conditions, according to Apple.

 Apple isn't known for stuffing the biggest batteries possible inside its phones.
 The iPhone 11 packed a 3,100 mAh battery, while the iPhone 11 Pro featured a 3,046 mAh battery.
 The iPhone 11 Pro Max stepped that up to a 3,969 mAh battery.